 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 Although I won’t get ’emotional’ if you don’t.

-You can read about an episode from the Matt Smith era that I actually did enjoy quite a lot in Doctor Who And The Amy’s Choice here.
+You can read about another episode from the Matt Smith era of Doctor Who that I actually did enjoy quite a lot in Doctor Who And The Amy’s Choice here.

 You can hear me talking to Emma Burnell and Steve Fielding about politics and Doctor Who in The Zeitgeist Tapes – the show where politics and pop culture collide – here.